-So last June (June 2017) I had my thyroid removed.
-One doctor told me it would be at least a year before I’d feel normal again.
-Another said that I might have to get used to a ‘new normal’.
+In June 2017 I had my thyroid removed.
+One doctor told me it would be at least a year before I felt normal again.
+Another said that I might have to get used to a new normal.
 Have you heard of this?
-This ‘new normal’.
+This new normal.
 I’m not a fan.
 But that’s a story for another day.
-Today is all about Thyroid Eye Disease.
+Today is all about Thyroid Eye Disease (TED).

-It’s not quite a full year, but I’ve already noticed some positives to life without a thyroid.
-My heart palpitations have stopped almost completely and I’m feeling less anxious.
+It took at least a full year before I noticed some positives to life without a thyroid.
+My heart palpitations stopped almost completely and I’m getting some energy back.
 Best of all, I was able to move forward with my eye surgery.
-I have Thyroid Eye Disease and was advised not to address it until my thyroid was gone.
+On the day of my initial Graves diagnosis, my Endocrinologist sent me to see an Ophthalmologist that specializes in Thyroid Eye Disease.
+It was already apparent to her that something was going on with my eyes.

 About a month after thyroid surgery I decided I was going to start some lite exercise.
-I’ve always wanted to try Yoga so I signed up at one of those places where you get the first week free.
+I’ve always wanted to try yoga so I signed up at one of those places where you get the first week free.
 (I need to preface this by telling you that I wear glasses.
-Not only for my astigmatism, but also because when they’re on, it’s really hard tell how bulgy my eyes are.
-I take them off when I work out though.)
+Not only for my astigmatism but also because when they’re on it’s hard to tell how bulgy my eyes are.
+But, I take them off when I work out.)

-During my first class I was concentrating on mimicking the instructor’s movement, when she looked up at me.
-She bust out laughing and said, ‘Oh you poor thing you look terrified!
-Yoga is nothing to be afraid of, you don’t have to look so scared!’
-(Um yeah, I don’t really have a choice.)
-The instructor at the second class was more subtle.
+Since I was new to Yoga, I paid close attention at my first class and looked up at the instructor a lot.
+The one time she looked back at me she laughed and said, “Oh you poor thing you look terrified!
+This is nothing to be afraid of, you don’t have to be scared!”
+(Um yeah, I kinda don’t have a choice.)
+The instructor in the second class was more subtle.
 She pulled me aside as I was leaving and asked me if I was OK.
-When I answered that I was she said, ‘Oh OK because you look really nervous.’
-Anyways, I’ve decided to skip Yoga until I can manage to look as relaxed as it makes me feel.
+When I answered that I was she said, “Oh OK because you look so nervous.”
+Anyways, I decided to skip yoga until I’m able to look as relaxed as it’s supposed to make me feel.

+A few months after my thyroid removal. my Ophpthalmolgist decided we could move forward with my lid surgery The procedure entailed him cutting into the eyelid muscles to pull my upper lids down.
+This was so my eyes would close, and also not look so bulgy.
 They did both of my lids together in September.
 Then in January, they did a bit more on my left eye.
-You can see my before and after in the photo above.
-I promise neither of the photos have been touched up.
+You can see me before and after in the photo above.
+I promise neither of the photos has been touched up.
 It’s just the place and the lighting that’s different in each of them.
 You can see my eyes are still puffy because Graves loves inflammation.
 But they’re getting there.
 And I’m so excited to see some eyelashes again!

 The surgery wasn’t too horrible.
-It was done as an outpatient so I didn’t have to stay overnight.
+I was under general anesthesia, but it was an outpatient procedure so I didn’t have to stay overnight.
 I took four days off of work the first time and three the second.
-Then I wore sunglasses at the office to hide the swelling.
+Then I wore sunglasses at the office to hide the swelling and bruising.
 I work on a computer most of the day so the sunglasses also helped with the glare.
-I’ve noticed some improvement with dryness and light sensitivity.
-My left eye still gets dryer than my right though, and I’m still using artificial tears a lot.
+I’ve noticed some slight improvement in dryness and light sensitivity.
+My left eye still gets dryer than my right though, and I still use artificial tears a lot.

 - Always follow your doctor’s instructions regardless of what you read on the internet.

 - Get a box of 4×4 sterile gauze and a roll of paper tape to have on hand.
 You’ll need these to apply direct pressure if one or both lids start bleeding post-operative.
 This happened to me.
-My husband had to make a panic run to Walgreens because we didn’t have what we needed.
+My poor husband panicked and ran to Walgreens because we didn’t have what we needed.
 I was totally fine.
 But the whole experience was the stuff of horror movies, so you’ll do yourself a favor by being ready just in case.

 - Have several bags of frozen peas in the freezer to switch off for icing your eyes.